-To be eligible to progress into Semester 1 Advanced Standing NURS courses, the Advanced Standing student must achieve, a grade of "C" or better in all general education courses prerequisite for semester 1 Advanced Standing NURS courses, and NURS 2410 Role Transition.
+To be eligible to progress into Semester 1 LPN→ADN Bridge program NURS courses, the student must achieve, a grade of "C" or better in all general education courses prerequisite for semester 1 LPN>ADN Bridge program NURS courses, and NURS 2410 Role Transition.
 Students unsuccessful in NURS 2410, are not eligible to progress and must reapply to the program for the next available start, which may not be the next semester.
 Students will be evaluated according to the admission criteria at the time of reapplication.